adzialocha/homepage/_src/views/serenuszeitblom/index.md

 Recording: 23.02. - 25.02.2015 Vox-Ton Studio, Berlin

-A release (total 38:01) is scheduled for late 2016 on Hyperdelia (12”, Berlin, HEX001) coming along with a remix by swedish artist Klara Lewis (Editions Mego) and full-length video by Roman Hagenbrock.
+A release is scheduled for late 2016 on Hyperdelia (12”, Berlin, HEX001) coming along with a remix by swedish artist Klara Lewis (Editions Mego) and full-length video by Roman Hagenbrock.

 Hyperdelia Records: http://hyperdelia.com/
 Soundcloud Preview: https://soundcloud.com/andreasdzialocha/szo-debut-preview